KhronosGroup/SPIRV-Cross/README.md

 Always make sure you are running up to date glslangValidator as well as SPIRV-Tools when updating reference files.

 In short, the master branch should always be able to run `./test_shaders.py shaders` without failure.
+SPIRV-Cross uses Travis CI to test all pull requests, so it is not strictly needed to perform testing yourself if you have problems running it locally.
+A pull request which does not pass testing on Travis will not be accepted however.

 When adding support for new features to SPIRV-Cross, a new shader and reference file should be added which covers usage of the new shader features in question.